nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list students
-2. ClassManager shows a list of students
-3. User requests to delete a specific student in the list
+1. User requests to delete a specific student in the list with the student's student number
-4. ClassManager deletes the student
+2. ClassManager deletes the student

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
+* 1a.
 The given student number is invalid.

-    * 3a1.
+    * 1a1.
 ClassManager shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 3b.
+* 1b.
 The given student number does not exist in the list.

-    * 3b1.
+    * 1b1.
 ClassManager shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **Use case: Tag a student with a label**